cypress-io/cypress/CONTRIBUTING.md

  | :----------------------------------------------------- | :--------------------------------- | :--------------------------------------------------------------------------- |
  | [webpack-preprocessor](./npm/webpack-preprocessor)     | `@cypress/webpack-preprocessor`    | Cypress preprocessor for bundling JavaScript via webpack.                    |

 We try to tag all issues with a `pkg/` or `npm/` tag describing the appropriate package the work is required in.
-For example, the [`pkg/driver`](https://github.com/cypress-io/cypress/labels/pkg%2Fdriver) label is tagged on issues that require work in the `driver` package.
+For public packages, we use their qualified package name: For example, issues relating to the  webpack preprocessor are tagged under [`npm: @cypress/webpack-preprocessor`](https://github.com/cypress-io/cypress/labels/npm%3A%20%40cypress%2Fwebpack-preprocessor) label and issues related to the `driver` package are tagged with the [`pkg/driver`](https://github.com/cypress-io/cypress/labels/pkg%2Fdriver) label.

 ### Requirements